Merubokkusu/Discord-S.C.U.M/docs/extending.md

 ### http APIs:
 There are 2 parts to this: (1) writing the wrapper and (2) wrapping that wrapper.
 The second part is simply for naming and organization purposes.
-Currently, the guild, messages, user folders contain the wrappers.
-For example, the wrapper for the createDM function can be placed in the messages.py file in the messages folder.

 ##### 1) The wrapper is coded.
 Here's the format of each type of wrapper (depends on type of http request):